 As we mentioned before, societies are legally empowered to deny permission to certain types of tenants.
 However, legal experts claim that if any such bye-law affects the fundamental rights or basic human rights of a person, that bye-law can be challenged in a court of law.
 If dragged to court, there is a solid chance for the association to lose because the association’s laws do not have the same stature as that of the Indian law.

-If a member is being stopped by rules laid by the association from giving his property to a tenant of his choice, a simple police case filed in the local police station would get things moving in the right direction.
+If a member is being stopped (like not being granted NOC from your housing society) by rules laid by the association from giving his property to a tenant of his choice, a simple police case filed in the local police station would get things moving in the right direction.
 The grievances of either party would then be addressed in a court.

 Is There A Law That Allows Landlords To Sublet Their Property To Any Tenant?